Foreign relations of India: West

 The establishment of Israel at the end of World War II was a complex issue.
-Based on its own experience during partition, when 14 million people were displaced and an estimated 200,000 to 500,000 people were killed in Punjab Province, India had recommended a single state, as did Iran and Yugoslavia (later to undergo its own genocidal partition).
-The state could allocate Arab- and Jewish-majority provinces with a goal of preventing partition of historic Palestine and prevent widespread conflict.
-But, the final UN resolution recommended partition of Mandatory Palestine into Arab and Jewish states based on religious and ethnic majorities.
-India opposed this in the final vote as it did not agree with the concept of partition on the basis of religion.
+Based on its own experience during partition, when 14 million people were displaced and an estimated 200,000 to 500,000 people were killed in Punjab Province, India had recommended a single state, as did Iran and Yugoslavia (later to undergo its genocidal partition).
+The state could allocate Arab- and Jewish-majority provinces to prevent the partition of historic Palestine and prevent widespread conflict.
+But, the final UN resolution recommended the partition of Mandatory Palestine into Arab and Jewish states based on religious and ethnic majorities.
+India opposed this in the final vote as it did not agree with the concept of partition based on religion.

-Due to the security threat from a US-backed Pakistan and its nuclear programme in the 1980s, Israel and India started a clandestine relationship that involved co-operation between their respective intelligence agencies.
+Due to the security threat from a US-backed Pakistan and its nuclear programme in the 1980s, Israel and India started a clandestine relationship that involved cooperation between their respective intelligence agencies.
 Israel shared India's concerns about the growing danger posed by Pakistan and nuclear proliferation to Iran and other Arab states.

-Since the establishment of full diplomatic relations with Israel in 1992, India has improved its relation with the Jewish state.
+Since the establishment of full diplomatic relations with Israel in 1992, India has improved its relationship with the Jewish state.
 India is regarded as Israel's strongest ally in Asia, and Israel is India's second-largest arms supplier.
 Since India achieved its independence in 1947, it has supported Palestinian self-determination.
-India recognised Palestine's statehood following Palestine's declaration on 18 November 1988 and Indo-Palestinian relations were first established in 1974.
+India recognised Palestine's statehood following Palestine's declaration on 18 November 1988 and Indo-Palestinian relations was first established in 1974.
 This has not adversely affected India's improved relations with Israel.